confluentinc/ksql/docs-md/capacity-planning.md

 the rate supported by your network.
 The throughput depends largely on the average message size and complexity.
 Processing small messages with many columns is CPU intensive and will saturate your CPU.
-Processing large messages with fewer columns requires less CPU and KSQL will start saturating the network for such workloads.
+Processing large messages with fewer columns requires less CPU and ksqlDB will start saturating the network for such workloads.

 Stream-table joins read and write to {{ site.kstreams }} state stores and